HAVE A QUESTION?

 Visit our shop section to check for your replacement lawn mower parts from our inventory.

-Over the winter, unused gas in a mower will become stale, clogging the carburetor and inviting rust.
-To run the fuel stabilizer through the machine, first, add it to the current tank of gas and then drive the mower.
+First, add the fuel stabilizer to the current tank of gas and drive the mower around for a while to circulate it through the machine.
 Switch off the mower and let the engine cool before siphoning the excess gas into a clean can.

 The stabilizer will extend the shelf life of gasoline by one to three years, depending on the product.
-Stabilizers perform well when combined with new gasoline; they're useless at slowing down the oxidation of old fuel and can't restore the functionality of old gas.
+Stabilizers perform well when combined with new gasoline, but they can't slow down the oxidation of old fuel and can't restore the functionality of old gas.

 PRESSURE POWER WASHER REPLACEMENT PUMPS, PARTS AND ACCESSORIES